Dudeman85/UnEngine/README.md

 ```bash
 git submodule update --init
 ```
 Then generate the CMake project for your preferred build tool.
 Works with CMake > 3.20 and < 4.
-Tested with GCC, Clang and MSVC, requires C++ 20 or higher.
+Tested with GCC, Clang and MSVC, requires C++20 or higher.

 To build the example projects, set the UNENGINE_BUILD_EXAMPLES=ON CMake option.